ydirson/generals-familiar/README.md

       and help battle reports)
   * UI structuring
     * regroup identical units
-    * ensure important list-level info is displayed, and not hidden by the drawer
   * data management
     * keep (in local storage) a list of recently-used armies
     * keep (in local storage) a list of preferred armies for easy selection